CWolfs/MissionControl/README.md

 For a glimpse into the future of Mission Control check out the milestones [milestones](https://github.com/CWolfs/MissionControl/milestones) and the [issues section](https://github.com/CWolfs/MissionControl/issues).

-## Feedback
+## Feedback & Community

-All feedback is welcome in the [issues section](https://github.com/CWolfs/MissionControl/issues).
+All feedback is welcome in the [issues section](https://github.com/CWolfs/MissionControl/issues) and in the [Mission Control Discord](https://discord.gg/22raTJh).

 ## Author